-Trying new things in the bedroom is fun, but it’s important to keep your boudoir activities safe, as well…whether partnered or solo!
+Trying new things in the bedroom is fun, but it’s important to keep your boudoir activities safe, whether partnered or solo!
 It’s also great to want to improve your sexual wellness practices, but there are some suspicious suggestions that you should steer clear of.
 There are plenty of products made for the sole purpose of being used in, on, or around your genitals and your anus for achieving sexual pleasure, or for maintaining health and cleanliness in your nether regions.
 There are also plenty of things that should absolutely NOT be used in those ways, no matter what movie, website, or ridiculous TikTok challenge you saw it on!
-We’ll break down some of the dos and don’ts in this post!

 When it comes to what kinds of things you should insert into your vagina or anus, or even just use around your genital areas, it’s important to err on the side of caution.
 A good general rule is, “if you have to ask, don’t!”, but there is also a lot of sketchy internet advice, dubious medical claims, and crazy fetish porn out there that might put some weird ideas in your head.
 Let’s break down what’s really NOT okay and why, and talk about some better and safer alternatives.
-We’re just trying to prevent your night of fun from becoming a private episode of Sex Sent me to the ER.
-Don’t say we didn’t warn you! 😉
+We’re not trying to ruin your fun; just trying to prevent your night of fun from becoming a personal episode of Sex Sent me to the ER.

 Fruits and Vegetables: